coverclock/com-diag-obelisk/README.md

 You can see that the system looses the WWVB signal on several occasions and eventually reacquires it.
 When I catch the system in this state, I can see the LED on the radio board blinking sporadically and apparently randomly.
+## Acknowledgements
+Thanks to Paul Theodoropoulos for point out several issues (my euphemism for stupid mistakes on my part) and typos.